AdrianVarnier/rainfall/level3/walkthrough.md

 - `main()` calls a `v()` function
 - `v()` uses a buffer of 520 bytes that is used with `fgets()`, preventing us from doing the usual exploitation of `gets()`
-- however, `printf()` is also used and takes as its sole argument the buffer itself, which is unsafe
+- however, `printf()` is also called and takes as its sole argument the buffer itself, which is unsafe
 - a condition checks if `m` (a global variable) equals `0x40` (64).
 If true, it opens a terminal for us!

 The goal is to replace the content of `m` with 64.